Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Scalable oversight details

-The problem setting is parameterized by a level of oversight $p \in [0,1]$.
-At the beginning of an episode, after the agent is randomly placed, \good{} and \bad{} are placed uniformly at random on distinct grid squares no closer than 3 steps away.
-Then, an oversight indicator each for \good{} and \bad{} are sampled independently with probability $p$ to determine which terminal squares will be under oversight.
-Finally, other grid squares are labeled with oversight i.i.d. at random with probability 0.25.
-This makes the oversight indicator a spurious feature on non-terminal squares; we chose this setup so that an agent ``by default'' would learn to ignore the labels, absent reinforcement for discriminating based on them.
-The environment state (which is observed by the agent) comprises a one-hot encoded state of the grid cells (not pixels) and a binary mask that contains the cells' oversight indicators.
+The partial oversight environment is parameterized by a level of oversight $p \in [0,1]$.
+At the beginning of an episode, after the agent is randomly placed, \good{} and \bad{} are placed uniformly at random on distinct grid squares.
+Then, boolean oversight indicators for \good{} and \bad{} are sampled independently with probability $p$ to determine which terminal squares will be under oversight.
+The environment state (which is observed by the agent) comprises a one-hot encoded state of the grid cells (not pixels) and a binary mask that contains the terminal squares' oversight indicators, and is zero elsewhere.

 Comprehensive labels are available only for episodes where the agent reached a terminal square with the indicator set to \textsc{True}.
 For the remaining episodes, the labels are cursory, i.e. either ``not reached'' or ``reached something''.